falconre/falcon/README.md

 You will need the correct dependencies for bindgen to build the capstone bindings, as well as `z3` on the commandline.
 The `Dockerfile` has everything required to get you set up.

 Build and run the docker to see the latest output of whatever I'm working on.
 Things will be cleaned up for `0.1.0`.

+For OSX (on which I'm developing), `brew install z3` seems to be enough to make things work, as well as a typical rust install.